 Who should we address, when, where, at which step of discussion: An essential link to operators is required, as they will be affected most.
 This might require some dedicated fora / workshop with discussions on this topic as sole focus.

+Should also have outreach to satellite manufacturers regarding design for demise and disposal

 Members are invited to add to this list of activities.